Pb101992/text-highlighter/README.md

 The text is from the content.
 New data can be added, updated or deleted.
 On refresh the data is reset to data the data in data.json file.
+Selection moves to newly added on add data

 ## Development server